Cologne hostage crisis: Second murder and end of hostage crisis

 At approximately 17:25, Bor began individually questioning the hostages about their countries of origin.
 When a 64-year-old woman, a tourist from Baden-Württemberg, responded "Germany", the first to name this nationality, Bor shot her in the chest.
 Bor then forced another passenger to take a picture of him posing with her corpse.

 The killing spurred SEK into acting ("Notzugriff") and they verbally announced to Bor that they would bring him a cell phone to use at the front of the bus.
 Two officers approached and one broke the door open with his baton.
 At the same time, eight SEK officers entered through the rear window and opened fire on Bor, who had moved towards the exposed front of the bus.
 Bor was hit in the head by a rifle round from one of the snipers positioned on a nearby rooftop and in the torso by a sidearm from the SEK team leader.
 Over sixty gunshots were fired by police.
 Fatally wounded, Bor collapsed to the ground and shot himself in the head before he could bleed out.
 His death by suicide went unnoticed due to the immediate situation until a post-mortem medical examination, which showed the fatal gunshot was inflicted at close range.
 The supposed explosives on his vest turned out to be silver-painted wooden rods.

 The incident had been filmed by several film crews since the shooting of the police officer.
 WDR cameras captured the escape of the 11-year-old boy and Heinz Buchner, as well as the SEK unit breaching the back of the bus.
+Bild photographer Marc Lucas captured the sequence of the boy jumping from the bus in several photographs.